swcarpentry/DEPRECATED-boot-camps/testing/README.md

 `KeyError` is an exception.

-Traceback shows us Python's exception stack trace.
+Traceback shows Python's exception stack trace.

 Runtime tests can make code robust and behave gracefully.